jmptrader/vivus.tis/README.md

 ### Option list

-Options are the same from vivus.js, however some of are removed because they are not necessary in Sciter.
+Options are the same as in vivus.js, however I removed some of them because they are really not necessary in Sciter.

 | Name       | Type     | Description |
 |------------|----------|-------------|